-In the spirit of these solemn observances, McConnell Family Law Group wanted to make sure you were aware of certain survivor benefits offered by TRICARE, the health care program for military personnel and their dependents.
+At McConnell Family Law Group, a veteran-owned business, we appreciate our brave service members.
+Our firm is steadfastly committed to helping military families.
+In keeping with our mission, we want to make sure you are aware of certain benefits offered by TRICARE, the health care program for military personnel and their dependents.

 Which Military Personnel are Eligible for TRICARE?